sopheaktrasarom/staff/README.md

 # Staff Management

 This project is a monorepo that contains both a frontend and a backend application.
-The frontend is built with Next.js, and the backend is built with Express and TypeScript.
-The funtinalities are creating staff , reading staff , updating staff ,  deleteting staff, searching by Staff ID , searching for birthday by using DateRange Picker and searching by staff Gender.
+The frontend is built with Next.js with Typescript, and the backend is built with Express with TypeScript.
+The functionalities are creating staff , reading staff , updating staff ,  deleteting staff, searching by Staff ID , searching for birthday by using DateRange Picker and searching by staff Gender.

 ## Prerequisites